 Background

-On 21 November 2009, the Chair of the ccNSO, wrote to the Chair of the ICANN Board.
-He expressed the ccNSO’s belief that it would be inappropriate and unwise to, at that time, introduce new gTLDs that constitute meaningful representations of countries and/or territories on the ISO 3166-1 list.
+On 21 November 2009, the Chair of the ccNSO, wrote to the Chair of the ICANN Board to express the ccNSO’s belief that it would be inappropriate and unwise to, at that time, introduce new gTLDs that constitute meaningful representations of the names of countries and/or territories on the ISO 3166-1 list.

-In his letter, the ccNSO Chair cited the significant issues that had been identified by both the ccNSO and the GAC in relation to country/territory gTLDs, the extent to which these issues had not been addressed in a meaningful way to date, and the existence of an ongoing policy development process in which they could be considered.
+In his letter, the ccNSO Chair cited the potential, significant issues that had been identified by both the ccNSO and the GAC in relation to country/territory gTLDs, the extent to which these issues had not been addressed in a meaningful way to date, and the existence of an ongoing policy development process in which they could be considered.

 In his letter, dated 21 June 2010, the Chair of the ICANN Board stated that, in response GAC’s interpretation of paragraph 2.2 of the GAC principles on new gTLDs, the ICANN Board had reconsideration of the treatment of country and territory names in the new gTLD process.